 Use lightweight open-source frameworks and mature programming languages

-Build apps as services that communicate over APIs
+Build apps as services that communicate using APIs

 Automate the build, testing, and deployment

-The teams that develop web apps need to deliver code rapidly and frequently, and deploy the apps in a way that minimizes downtime.
-Use OCI DevOps to establish a consistent and automated way to build, package, and test apps.
-Use OCI Resource Manager to automate the provisioning of your infrastructure which could include API Gateway, load balancers, databases, Kubernetes clusters, and other services.
+Deliver code frequently and then deploy your app in a way that minimizes downtime.
+Use OCI DevOps to establish a consistent and automated way to develop, build, package, test, and deploy your apps.
+Use Oracle Cloud Infrastructure Resource Manager to reliably provision your infrastructure elements such as API Gateway, load balancers, databases, Kubernetes clusters, and other services.

-Use fully managed services to eliminate complexity in application development, runtimes, and data management
+Use fully managed services to eliminate complexity in app development, runtimes, and data management

-Maintaining a web application isn't an easy task.
-Use managed services such as OKE, Oracle Cloud Storage, and Autonomous Database, which maximize availability and scalability to respond to the changing demands for your web apps.
-Managed services ensure that the web application is available 24/7/365 and protect it if a failure occurs in the data center where the infrastructure is hosted.
+Use fully managed services such as Oracle Container Engine for Kubernetes (OKE), Oracle Cloud Infrastructure Object Storage, and Oracle Autonomous Database: these services maximize availability and scalability to respond to the changing demands of your app.
+A fully managed service ensures your app availability and protects it if a failure occurs in the data center hosting your app’s infrastructure.

-Keep middle-tier components of application stateless.
-If the application state is to be stored use Oracle Autonomous database to store application data and state for consistency, durability, and fast recoverability from the root of the application state.
+Where possible, keep the middle-tier components of your app stateless.
+If necessary, use Oracle Autonomous Database to store app state for consistency, durability, and fast recoverability.

 Use converged databases with full featured support across all data

-Web applications use data in different formats, and they need to store and search for the data in a data store.
-The data might be tabular (relational), unstructured, formatted as XML and JSON, spatial, or graph.
-Traditionally, this disparity meant using a relational database for relational data, a document store for unstructured data, and graph databases for hierarchical linked data.
-But the use of multiple databases leads to operational complexity and data inconsistency.
-To solve this problem, use a single multi-model Autonomous Database to store multiple types of data, index them, and provide ways to search the data.
+Your app might use data in a variety of formats such as tabular (relational), unstructured, XML, JSON, spatial, or graph.
+Traditionally, this variety required a different kind of database for each data format, for example a relational database for relational data, a document store for unstructured data, or a graph database for hierarchical linked data.
+However, the use of multiple databases often leads to additional operational complexity and data inconsistency.
+Instead, use a single multi-model Oracle Autonomous Database to store, index and search multiple types and formats of data.